dollarscout

 How Deductible works

 Let's say you have an auto insurance policy with a deductible of $500.
-If you get into an accident and the repair costs are $2,000, you would pay $500, and your insurance would cover the remaining $1,500.
-The deductible effectively reduces the insurance company's cost because you share some of the risk.
+If you're involved in an accident resulting in $2,000 worth of damage to your vehicle, you would pay the first $500, and your insurance would cover the remaining $1,500.

 Why Deductible matters for your money